sqlfluff/sqlfluff/docs/source/configuration.rst

     my_name='john'

-the named parameter `param_name` will be used as the key to replace, if missing the parameter is assumed to be positional.
+the named parameter `param_name` will be used as the key to replace, if missing, the parameter is assumed to be positional and numbers are used insead.

-Also consider making a pull request to the project to have your style added.
+Also consider making a pull request to the project to have your style added, it may be useful to other people and simplify your configuration.

 Complex Variable Templating
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^